Scool Year 2009 2010 Semester 1 Anxinban

 the children play in the Giant's garden.
 It is a large lovely garden, with soft green grass.
 Here and there stand beautiful

 flowers like stars, and there are twelve peach-trees.
+One day the Giant comes

 back.
 He sees the children playing in the garden.
 'What are you doing here?
 My garden is my garden.'
 So he builds a high wall,